nleanba/typst-marginalia/lib.typ

   /// - If ```typc auto```, will use the given @note.numbering.
   /// -> none | auto | function | string
   anchor-numbering: auto,
-  /// Whether to make have the anchor link to the note.
+  /// Whether to have the anchor link to the note, and vice-versa.
   /// -> boolean
   link-anchor: true,
   /// Counter to use for this note.